-Soon, a choice of appetisers and salad arrive with warm bread from a basket.
-Separate bread plates, silverware and salt and pepper shakers are presented directly on the linen-lined table, too.
-The main course typically consists of a beef, poultry, seafood or pasta selection.
-Lufthansa earns praise for its holiday-themed meals throughout the year including items like guinea fowl around Christmas.
+Soon, a choice of appetisers and salads arrive with warm bread from a basket.
+Separate bread plates, silverware and salt and pepper shakers are also presented directly on the linen-lined table.
+The main course on long-haul flights changes every two months and typically consists of a beef, poultry, seafood or pasta selection.
+Lufthansa earns praise for its holiday-themed meals throughout the year, including items like guinea fowl around Christmas.

 On late-night departures - or shorter redeye flights - the meal service is abbreviated in favour of more sleeping time.

-Unfortunately, Lufthansa does not offer a no dine-on-demand service, but a small snacking station is often available in the galley to tide passengers over until the next meal.
-Most cabin crew will also oblige any request to save a meal for a specific time if they are able.
+Unfortunately, Lufthansa does not offer a dine-on-demand service, but a small snacking station is often available in the galley to tide passengers over until the next meal.
+Most cabin crew will also oblige any request to save a meal for a specific time if they can.

 Unlike most other airlines, Lufthansa has a useful functionality on its website to let you check the menu for your Lufthansa flight.
 Menu cards are published about two months before departure.

-Special meals for dietary and religious requirements are always on offer, but these must be reserved in advance.
+Special meals for dietary and religious requirements are always available, but these must be reserved in advance.
 In addition, Lufthansa usually services destination-friendly dishes on many flights.
 For example, on Indian flights, regional dishes, always vegetarian-friendly, are stocked in great quantity.

 A service much appreciated by families is the special children´s menu developed by Alexander Herrmann.
 Children´s meals can be booked up to 24 hours before departure.

-A tray of welcome drinks including water, juice or sparkling wine is a tradition aboard Lufthansa.
+A tray of welcome drinks, including water, juice or sparkling wine, is a tradition aboard Lufthansa.
 After takeoff, a full bar includes different labels of Champagne and wine.
-These can include Champagne du Castelnau, Brut Reserve, three white and three red wines, beer including Warsteiner Premium lager and Erdinger wheat beer – not to mention a long list of liqueurs and spirits including Jack Daniel’s and Bombay Sapphire Gin.
+These can consist of Champagne Duval-Leroy Brut Reserve, three white and three red wines, beer including Warsteiner Premium lager and Erdinger wheat beer – not to mention a long list of liqueurs and spirits, including Jack Daniel's and Bombay Sapphire Gin.

-Master of Wine Markus Del Mongo oversees the selection of wines to be served in Lufthansa Business Class.
+Master of Wine Markus Del Monego oversees the selection of wines to be served in Lufthansa Business Class.

 Other nice touches include still or sparkling water, non-alcoholic beer, fruit juices, and Dallmayr Kaffee Premium Selection coffee.
 Espresso and numerous hot teas are also on the menu.